Blockstream/docs/docs/green/basic.md

 Your wallet will also automatically calculate a fee for your transaction, which is necessary to have the network accept it.
 (You can manually set fees if you like, so check out our advanced section on this topic if you want to learn about this in more detail.)

 After you have sent a transaction, you need to wait for the network to confirm it, which can take a bit of time.
-You can check the status of a transaction by looking into your transaction history on the “Transactions” page.
+You can check the status of a transaction by looking into your transaction history on the main screen.

 ## What Happens After a Transaction Is Sent